elmar-hinz/Cool/README.md

-When it's method `getService($serviceType , $mixedCriteria)` is called, the container asks all classes of the given service type, if they could answer to the request.
+When it's method `getService($serviceType , $mixedCriteria)` is called, the container asks all classes of the given service type, if they could serve the request.
 The first service that answers with TRUE is the winner.
-It is instantiated and returned.
+It is instantiated and returned ready to do the job.

 This is a rather simple algorythm to find the winnig service, but it's simplicity by intention.
-Not to much functionality should happen behind the scenes.
+Not to much should happen behind the scenes.

 ```php
 // ...
 Concierge get me a pizza service!